 Deleting the story point will permanently unassign the estimate across all issues where it has been assigned.
 Be sure to talk with your team before permanently deleting a story point option.

-If you need to clear the estimate from the issue, select the Clear estimate option at the top of the Estimate dropdown.
+If you need to clear the estimate from the issue, click on the gear icon and uncheck the estimate, it will be removed.

 To add a new story point option simply type the value you would like to add as an estimate.
 This will prompt you to create a new value.